Liam is Director and co-founder of BehaviourWorks Australia (BWA) and one of Australia’s leading authorities on behaviour change.

 In 2011, Liam was invited to establish and lead a new ‘Behaviour Change Initiative’ (now BehaviourWorks Australia) by the chair of the Monash Sustainability Institute (now Monash Sustainable Development Institute), Professor John Thwaites, whose previous role as Deputy Premier of Victoria led him to the conclusion that not enough policy decisions are based on an understanding of human behaviour and how to influence it.
 With a brief to bring behavioural experts together with government and industry to find solutions to real-world sustainability problems, Liam’s research initially focused on the areas of water, energy, waste, litter, pollution, climate change adaptation and wildlife conservation.

-Liam is also on the executive of the Monash Sustainable Development Institute and is involved in developing a 2025 strategy that uses the SDGs as a framework for tackling common and complex sustainability challenges.
+Liam is on the executive of the Monash Sustainable Development Institute and is involved in developing a 2025 strategy, which uses the SDGs as a framework for tackling common and complex sustainability challenges.

 He is also regularly invited to deliver public presentations to audiences around Australia and the world and at specialist conferences run by organisations such at the Australian Health Practitioner Regulation Agency, the International Association for Public Participation and Social Science in Conservation Forum.